greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/riders-of-rohan_1_1.md

 ---
-title: "The Riders of Rohan"
+title: The Riders of Rohan
-excerpt: "Aragorn, Legolas, and Gimli follow the trail of the Orcs and find several clues as to what happened with Merry and Pippin."
+excerpt: Aragorn, Legolas, and Gimli follow the trail of the Orcs and find several clues as to what happened with Merry and Pippin.
-date: "2021-02-01"
+date: '2021-02-01'
+weight: 2
+aliases:
+- /docs/riders-of-rohan_1_1/
+description: ''
+linkTitle: The Riders of Rohan
+type: docs
 ---

 Placeat consequuntur ullam aut sapiente illo velit.
 Eius facere ut molestias